The Met Origins

 03

-Built on the Met’s open collection data (CC0) and developed with AI-assisted coding, the project is intended as an independent, attribution-respecting exploration rather than an official Met product.
+Built on The Metropolitan Museum of Art’s open collection data (CC0) and developed with AI-assisted coding using Claude, the project is intended as an independent, attribution-respecting exploration rather than an official Met product.

 Try it.